Please help us with a short survey and you could WIN a $400 American Express gift card or one of ten $10 gift cards.Take survey ›

 Just a few blocks west of the George R. Brown Convention Center, the historic Humble Oil Building complex at Main Street and Dallas welcomed a new 166-room SpringHill Suites hotel in late 2015.
 The complex was already home to a 191-room Courtyard and 171-room Residence Inn.
 The property's owner, RLJ Lodging, spent $80 million to convert an existing 82-unit apartment tower into the new hotel.

 One much-anticipated new hotel project will help anchor the mixed-use GreenStreet development Downtown.
-Hotel Alessandra will be a tall, narrow tower at Fannin and Polk streets with 223 rooms.
-Valencia Group is spending $67 million on the 20-story project that will include 5,000 square feet of meeting space as well as an indoor/outdoor event deck and a restaurant and bar.
-Completion is slated for early 2017.
+Hotel Alessandra will be a tall, narrow tower at Fannin and Dallas streets with 223 rooms.
+Midway Group is developing the 20-story project that will include 5,000 square feet of meeting space as well as an indoor/outdoor event deck and a restaurant and bar.
+Valencia Group is the operator.
+Completion is slated for mid 2017.

 Hotel RL Houston Downtown